top of page

 • All categories will advance to the BC Debate Provincial Championship (Law Foundation Cup) in teams based on their win/loss record and average speaker score

-• Students in Grades 7, 8, 9 who compete in the Junior category are eligible for qualification to the Junior Debate Nationals from the Law Foundation Cup.
+• Students in Grades 7, 8, and 9 who compete in the Junior category are eligible for qualification to the Junior Debate Nationals from the Law Foundation Cup.

 Chaperone Policy

-• A chaperone can be a coach, teacher sponsor or parent/guardian who is authorized by their child’s school and is willing to take on all chaperone-related responsibilities.
+• A chaperone can be a coach, teacher sponsor or parent/guardian who is authorized by their child’s school and is willing to take on all chaperone related responsibilities.

 • Senior students are not considered chaperones.